Bathing water quality

 Where can I find this information?

-The information is regularly updated and sent to:
+The information is regularly updated and available from:

 - Public information posters are also displayed in Morecambe Town Hall and on the promenade

 The Environment Agency also has information about bathing water quality in Morecambe Bay and other coastal areas.